HL7/davinci-epdx/input/pagecontent/pdeximplementationactorsinteractionsdatapayloadsandmethods.md

 The PDex IG is specifying three exchange interactions:

-1. Providers and Health Plans exchanging information about a Member where the provider has a current or pending treatment relationship.
+1. Providers and Health Plans exchanging information about a member where the provider has a current or pending treatment relationship.
-2. Health Plans via a Member authorized exchange when a Member has moved from enrollment in one health plan to another.
+2. Health Plans via a Member authorized exchange when a member has moved from enrollment in one health plan to another.
-3. Health Plans and Third-Party Applications that a Member has authorized to share their health information that is held by the health plan.
+3. Health Plans and Third-Party Applications that a member has authorized to share their health information that is held by the health plan.

 ### Data Payloads

 The PDex IG defines two types of data payload:

 1. Member Clinical and Claims-derived History.
 Referred to in this IG as the "Member Health History"
-2. Coverage (HealthPlan Membership data)
+2. Coverage (HealthPlan Membership data).

 All resources and operations available via a FHIR API endpoint **SHALL** be declared in a FHIR CapabilityStatement.